Chart Color Schemes

 Housing

-Roseville displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Roseville displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Roseville's dwelling structure, as per the latest Census, consisted of 68.7% houses and 31.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Roseville was at 39.7%, with mortgaged dwellings at 34.0% and rented ones at 26.3%.
-The median monthly mortgage repayment in the area was $3,651, aligning with Sydney metro's average.
-The median weekly rent figure was $600, while Sydney metro had no recorded figures for these metrics nationally.
-Roseville's mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Roseville's dwelling structure, as per the latest Census, consisted of 68.7% houses and 31.2% other dwellings.
+Home ownership in Roseville stood at 39.7%, with 34.0% of dwellings mortgaged and 26.3% rented.
+The median monthly mortgage repayment was $3,651, and the median weekly rent was $600.
+Nationally, Roseville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing